 How do I earn back the $100 fee?

 I already participated on an Israel trip or the Maimonides Leadership Fellowship with my rabbi on campus, am I still eligible for JU MAX?

 Below is the complete list of approved trips to Israel.
 Choose the trip of your choice and your cost is either $200 or FREE depending on the program you choose (plus the $100 deposit).
 Other options and scholarships are available as well.

 The following trips combine travel, fun, and some Jewish study.
 They are the perfect follow-up to a Birthright experience and cost only $200 with your JU MAX Israel travel voucher.
 Spots are limited, so apply as soon as you are accepted.

-The following trips are more study-oriented than the trips listed above and they are FREE with your JU MAX Israel travel voucher.
+The following trips are more study-oriented than the trips listed above and they are FREE with your JU MAX Israel travel voucher (flight included).
 You must participate for at least 3 weeks on one of these programs in order to use your voucher (if you don't have time this summer, save your voucher for the winter break).
 Many of these programs are yeshiva-style and therefore gender specific, please make sure you check out each program carefully before you apply!*

 Scholarship amount will vary depending on the program.
 You will be responsible to cover the difference.
 If you are interested in this option, please contact us after you are accepted to Max to learn more.